drunomics/amazon-product-widget/README.md

 ## Requirements

-You will need an amazon account for the Product Advertising API to get the api credentials.
+You will need an Amazon Associates account and register it for the Product Advertising API to get the credentials needed.

 The module requires the drupal\amazon module with the following patches: